Jurji Zaydan: Career

 After briefly serving as assistant editor for al-Muqtataf, Zaydan began producing scholarly works on various historical topics.
 His interest in history propelled him to travel to London to research Arabic history in the library of the British Museum.

 His first book was published in 1889 with Ta'rikh al-Masuniya al-Amm in which he aimed to correct misconceptions about the Freemasons of which he was a member of the "Le Liban" lodge.
 The Freemason belief that universal knowledge existed and should be available to every person appealed to intellectuals like Zaydan as well as their quest to tap into this knowledge.

 In 1890, he published al-Ta'rikh al-'Alamm (History of the World), a rather thin history of Asia and of Africa with a focus on the Middle East.
 Still, it is cited as one of the first non-Islamic histories to be written in Arabic, marking a turning point in the development of modern Arab education.
 Before, the entirety of Arab history had been recorded by the ulama, the religious scholars of the Caliphate.
 It was the first attempt at recording a nonreligious version of Middle Eastern history.

-He then taught Arabic and opened a publishing house that he named Dar al-Hilal (The Crescent).
+He then taught Arabic and opened a publishing house that he named Dar al-Hilal (House of the Crescent).
 His professional and personal life took a turn in 1891, with his marriage to Maryam Matar and the publication of his first historical novel, al-Mamluk al-Shariid (The Fleeing Mamluk).
 The novel met with such broad success that he was able to quit his teaching job.
 He would continue to steadily produce roughly one novel a year until his death in 1914.

 He began publishing his most influential project, the magazine Al-Hilal (The Crescent) in 1892.
 It originally contained five sections: a history of the most famous men and events; articles by him or other writers, serialization of his historical novels, monthly events and world news of Egypt and Syria, and eulogies and criticism about mostly contemporary literature.
 With its focus on informing the public about Islamic history and new concepts within Western civilization, the magazine often took on an encyclopedic tone.

 His primary aim remained steady throughout his publication of Al-Hilal and his historical novels: to provide the common Arabic people with an accurate sense of their own history in an accessible, entertaining way.
 Historical accuracy thus took firm precedence over plot and character development in each of his novels, and he was often critical of Western writers who bent historical fact to fit their literature, claiming such liberties misled the general public.